xleonzhao/ccnp-encor/14-QoS.md

 * PC can mark their packets with DSCP, will switch trust it?
 * IP telephony endpoint may do it
   * a PC may be behind IP phone
+* A trust boundary is a point in the network where a device decides whether to accept or reject the QoS markings (such as CoS or DSCP values, but not the packet itself) on incoming packets

 ### example